POSH

 Why evidence matters

 Evidence can disappear quickly.
-Messages get deleted, accounts vanish, and platforms remove content.
+Messages get deleted, accounts vanish, display names change, and platforms remove content.

-If the right details are not saved early, reporting becomes harder and parents often end up relying on memory alone.
+If the right details are not saved early, reporting becomes harder and parents may end up relying on memory alone.

 What you save early can matter more than what you remember later.